Garner’s left holding the babies as Day goes to work…

 This meant a rewatch of That Touch of Mink (1962) was out the question.
 Just in case Cary Grant got the gal, which he probably did.
 I’m still upset that Sinatra’s surly character Barney won her over Gig in Young at Heart (1954).
 I’m equally annoyed that Young also lost Doris to Clark Gable, in Teacher’s Pet (1958).
 But I stress, this upset is with the characters, not the actors.

 Then after looking at Day’s vast list of leading men from back then I plonked for her with James Garner as her on-screen husband in The Thrill of It All (1962).
-Garner an actor I’ve always enjoyed watching, even if I didn’t enjoy the actual film.
-Where The Notebook (2004) springs to mind as one such film and see my
+Garner is an actor I’ve always enjoyed watching, even if I didn’t enjoy the actual film.
+Where The Notebook (2004) immediately springs to mind as one such film and see my

-rant review HERE as I only watched because Garner was in it.
+rant review HERE.
+I stress that only watched because Garner was in it.

 This actor was always dashingly handsome and charismatic, be it on TV in The Rockford Files (1974-81) or in film in The Great Escape (1961).
 Or as one of his many Bret Maverick (1981-82) TV reincarnations.
 In a turtleneck, suit, scrubs or tuxedo, he’s the source of many a reel infatuation.
 Day, of course, I’ve loved in many of those Battle of the Sexes film comedies that inspired the likes of Moonlighting (1985-89) and Down With Love (2003).